streamlit/docs/content/kb/tutorials/chat.md

 <Cloud src="https://doc-chat-simple.streamlit.app/?embed=true" height="700px" />

 Play around with the above demo to get a feel for what we've built.
-It's a very simple chatbot GUI, but it's a good starting point for building more complex conversational apps.
+It's a very simple chatbot GUI, but it has all the components of a more sophisticated chatbot.
+In the next section, we'll see how to build a ChatGPT-like app using OpenAI.

 ## Build a ChatGPT-like app